TorchedSammy/torchedsammy.github.io/content/blog/happiness-has-been-found.md

 but yes, real person, real events.
 I am not delusional (yet) so I don't need to take schizo pills for her to disappear, and with all that happening, I am glad to announce that happiness has been found.

-> That was a good reference to the title of the blog, wasn't it.
+That was a good reference to the title of the blog, wasn't it?

-There was some circumstances that could have made everything not happen at all, but now I have a loving person who will play Minecraft with me and will do ~~hand holding~~ pair programming with.
+There was some circumstances that could have made everything not happen at all, but now I have a loving person who will play Minecraft with me and will do some pair programming with me ~~(and hand holding)~~.
 I think.